-When such a relationship ends, making a fresh beginning can be harder.
+When such a relationship ends, all your energies can go into figuring out why your ex doesn’t love you anymore.
+Making a fresh beginning can be harder in such circumstances.
 First of all, you may find yourself at a complete loss when it comes to deciphering how to start dating again after a long-term relationship.
 You may have been off the dating scene for so long that your game may feel rusty.

 How soon is too soon to start dating after a breakup?

 Another important question that you must address before turning over a new leaf in your love life is this: how soon is too soon to start dating after a breakup?
+Dating right after a breakup is never a good idea.
+You know that just as well as we do.
 It is definitely advisable to wait for a few weeks at least.
 You need to give your thoughts and emotions some time to calm themselves and gather afresh.